-8) Is infertility a punishment from God?
+Q: Is infertility a punishment from God?

-Let me answer that with a resounding NO. For some reason as human beings we have the need to answer this question of WHY.
+A: Let me answer that with a resounding NO!
+For some reason as human beings we have the need to answer this question of WHY.
 Why is this happening to me?
-And punishment often becomes a simple answer to that question.
+Why do I have to go through this when so many others don't?
+"God is punishing me" often becomes a simple answer to that question.

 A good friend of mine really struggled through this issue.
-She asked, am I being punished because I was sexually active before marriage, because we didn't try to have children right away after we were married, because I'm not a good enough wife, or did this, or didn't do that?
-But plenty of people are sexually active before marriage, or use birth control, or whatever, and they have not problem conceiving.
+She asked, "Am I being punished because I was sexually active before marriage, because we didn't try to have children right away after we were married, because I'm not a good enough wife, or did this, or didn't do that?"
+But plenty of people are sexually active before marriage, or use birth control, or whatever, and they have no problem conceiving.

 So, the real question is not so much "is this a punishment," but rather, "why do I feel so badly about myself that I have to believe that I somehow deserve this?"

 My friend finally realized that maybe God had just chosen this path for her for reasons she couldn't fathom.
 Maybe there wasn't a "why" that she could know.
-And if that was the case, could she trust God, and His love for her, enough to not make up a bunch of "why's" to get him off the hook.
+And if that was the case, could she trust God, and His love for her, enough to not make up a bunch of "why's" to get him off the hook?